giwiro/nakitai/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-Rust multithread ransomware that stream encrypts each file with chacha20poly1305 which, besides from stream (online) encrypting the files by chunks, it's also nonce-reuse misuse-resistant (as stated in this [paper](https://eprint.iacr.org/2015/189.pdf)) and verify the chunk integrity (authentication) with poly1350.
+Rust multithread ransomware that stream encrypts each file with chacha20poly1305 which, besides from stream (online) encrypting the files by chunks, it's also nonce-reuse misuse-resistant (as stated in this [paper](https://eprint.iacr.org/2015/189.pdf)) and will verify the chunk integrity (authentication) with poly1350.

 ## What's inside ?